What is the USF Faculty Association - Part Time?

-A. Normally, it's three years, as permitted by your dean, though ultimately the dean may extend the leave beyond three years.
+A. Normally, it's two years, as permitted by your dean, though ultimately the dean may extend the leave beyond two years.

 A. Part time factulty may join the Koret Center for $100 for umlimited use between 6 AM and 6 PM weekdays.
 (You need to check in by 5:59 PM).
 The Center opens at different hours on the weekend, but the 6 PM deadlione still applies.
 Be sure to bring your ID or you won't be able to get in.

 members may not join the Koret at the reduced rate of $100/year.
 However, spouses

 could be eligible to become a member for $360 per year with unrestricted access